Nutley, East Sussex: Geography

 Situated within the Ancient Pale of Ashdown Forest, Nutley is surrounded by idyllic countryside.
 Nutley lies on the A22 London to Eastbourne main road.

 Nutley's terrain near the main road is relatively flat, however the further one drifts from the main road the more undulating the land becomes.
 Off the A22, there are numerous side-roads and country lanes, many of which hold tradition in the village.

 Population

 According to the 2001 Census, 1,342 persons live in Nutley.
 Approximately 47% of the population are male and 53% are female.
 The population reside in 520 households, and more than a fifth of the population live alone, including pensioners.
 The population has increased by 5% since the 1991 census.

 Economy

-Local businesses and amenities include a social club, school, tennis & squash club, antique shop, village pub, Italian and Indian/Thai restaurants; petrol station and shop, village shop, two care homes, two motor repair workshops, car showroom and other small enterprises and businesses employ approximately 150 people.
-There are more than 90 home-based businesses, employing a further 150 people or thereabouts.
-An estimated 50% of the working population of Nutley commute to the surrounding areas.
+Local businesses and amenities include a social club, school, tennis and squash club, antique shop, village pub, Italian and Indian/Thai restaurants; petrol station and shop, two care homes, two motor repair workshops, car showroom and other small enterprises and businesses.

-60% of Nutley's 16-74 age group are either employed or self-employed with full or part-time work.
-Few people are unemployed.
-70% of this age group possess a type of qualification, while 20% have a first degree or higher qualification.